 The CCG maintains a Register of Interests for all employees, appointees and individuals working within the CCG on a temporary basis.
 As part of the joint arrangements in place for Greater Nottingham Clinical Commissioning Partnership (of which the CCG is part of) the register lists all individuals involved in the Partnership.

-The full register, as at September 2018, can be found below.
+The full register, for qQarter Three, can be found below.

 In addition, all decision making forums review the register of interests for their specific members at each meeting and details of any conflicts that have arisen, and how they have been managed, during the 2018/19 financial year to date can be found below.

 Procurement Decisions Log

 CCGs need to maintain a register of procurement decisions taken, either for the procurement of a new service or any extension or material variation of a current contract.